Best Keyboard for CS2

 SteelSeries Apex Pro

 When SteelSeries first announced the Apex Pro line, their unique selling point was their OmniPoint switches.
-These are switches that can be customized by the user, meaning that you can choose the actuation point yourself.
+These are switches (What Are OmniPoint Switches?) that can be customized by the user, meaning that you can choose the actuation point yourself.
 This is interesting because it allows you to have different profiles for different games, and you can even set different keys to be more (or less) sensitive than others.
 If that’s something that sounds like it interests you the Apex Pro is a fantastic keyboard to consider.

 If you’re looking for a keyboard that you can tweak to match your exact playing style (down to setting the exact sensitivity on a per-key basis) then the Apex Pro line should be on your radar.